When your users load your Hotjar Tracking Code through their browser, Hotjar initiates requests to files that are needed to track usage.

 hotjar-xxxx.js (where xxxx is the site ID)

-This file contains and updates changes to the settings of reports and feedback widgets you have set up.
+This file contains and updates changes to the settings of reports and Surveys and Feedback widgets you have set up.
 Once this file is loaded it requests the modules-xxxx.js, which is described below.
 This file is only cached for one minute.

 modules-xxxx.js (where xxxx is a hash value)

-This file contains the code required to track your users and will also trigger any feedback widgets you set up on your site.
+This file contains the code required to track your users and will also trigger any Surveys and Feedback widgets you set up on your site.
 This file accounts for about 99% of the script's file size and changes much less frequently.
 We cache this for much longer: 365 days or when changed.
 This reduces needless loading for your users.

 XHR requests and WebSockets